Download FAQs for printing (pdf)

 Q: What’s in this season’s flu shot?

-A: 2012-13 seasonal flu vaccines consist of three likely influenza strains: H1N1, H3N2 and Influenza B. Seasonal flu vaccine is manufactured by strict federal standards and thoroughly tested before it is offered to the public.
+A: 2013-14 seasonal flu vaccines consist of three likely influenza strains: H1N1, H3N2 and Influenza B for all IIV3 and an additional B in IIV4 and LAIV.
+Seasonal flu vaccine is manufactured by strict federal standards and thoroughly tested before it is offered to the public.

 Q: I got a flu shot last year.
 Will I need to get another shot this year?